Code-Institute-Submissions/the_game/README.md

 a colon in the wrong place.
 I have gone through lots of emotion with this assignment a lot of despair but at this stage I feel a sense of pride with what I have achieved and really do look forward in completing this project as I ambitiously envisioned in the stages of UX.

+I had a productive 12 hours my test for rounds and score are working but I'm again finding it difficult to manipulate the DOM to display the score then reset the game.
+I have less than 12 hours to submit the assignment so asking for tutor support to get me through this last little bit, the last push for potential greatness as it will me the world to me to do well on this as I image all students do.

+I felt like I was flowing yesterday finally grasping what I was doing.
+I really do understand I have to think logically plotting all steps along the way as too often I think I was having a begining a middle and an end not realising that little steps need to be made.
+This made more sense by physically making the cards and talking to myself describing what i am doing.
+For example cards are face down, card on is turned then card two.
+Then score is required.
+That is what needs to be done.

+Eureka I finally think I'm grasping it getting it as scores are working I now need to announce a winner and confirm reset buuton working. getElementById was required as expected but clearly had got myself confused with previous HTML ID's from original tests.